betsalel-williamson/GenAIBusinessCardScanner/dagster_card_processor/config/system_prompt_template.md

 The structure of the JSON object must conform to the `BusinessCard` definition in the provided schema.
 Omit any keys from the object that have no data.

+It is possible that a single card has information for multiple companies, in that case, ensure that there is two or more entries, one per company.

 ## 2. Field-by-Field Extraction & Generation Instructions

 Extract the data for the following fields based on their descriptions: